-- The law enforcement agency believes that the circumstances surrounding the abduction indicate that the child is in danger of serious bodily harm or death; and
+The law enforcement agency issuing the alert should conclude that the circumstances surrounding the abduction suggest that the child is in danger of serious bodily harm or death; and

-- There is enough descriptive information about the child, suspected abductor, and/or the suspect's vehicle to believe that an immediate broadcast alert will help.
+There is enough descriptive information about the child, the suspected abductor, the suspect's vehicle, or some combination thereof, to believe that an immediate broadcast alert will help recover the child.

-There is also a cost associated with equipment and training associated with the Amber Alert system, although most people will find the cost acceptable.
+There is a cost associated with equipment and training associated with the Amber Alert system, although most people find the cost acceptable.

-There are fewer problems with a "Code Adam"-type system, which is more likely to involve store or government employees than to involve members of the public.
-The employees typically receive training in an established procedure, permitting a prompt response to reports of missing children.
+There are fewer potential problems with a "Code Adam"-type system, as the system is more likely to involve store or government employees as opposed to members of the public.
+When Code Adam systems are in place, employees typically receive training in an established procedure, permitting a prompt and systematic response to the report of a missing child.